 Washing soiled and stained pillows can be daunting and troublesome.
-Depending on the pillow filling, some may not be machine-washable such as memory foam and latex.
+Depending on the pillow filling, some may not be machine-washable such as memory foam or latex.
 Caring for pillows and extending their service life can be more complicated without pillow protectors.
-You can easily wash the pillow protectors when they are soiled and prevent the accumulation of dust, dirt, dead skin cells and bacteria on your non-machine washable pillows.
+You can easily wash the pillow protectors when they are soiled and prevent the accumulation of dust, dirt, dead skin cells and bacteria on your non-machine-washable pillows.

 Pillow protectors are a practical solution for busy homemakers.
 If you don’t have time to air or launder your pillows, pillow protectors can keep them fresh longer.
 They are also easier to clean and maintain compared to your pillows.
 Pillow protectors don’t need a separate wash cycle as pillows do.
 Just toss them into your regular laundry load or along with other bed linen.
 Pillow protectors are a practical and inexpensive way to promote quality sleep and contribute to a healthy sleeping environment.